Vindicta Announce 2026 Australian Tour

 With members living in the US, Spain, and Italy, Vindicta is a truly global trio that blends heavy metal riffs with melodic hooks to create a cinematic atmosphere, which is evident in both their music and live shows.

-Vindicta’s live shows combine both new original material with selected songs from previous projects, with the band already gaining acclaim for their debut single “The Face of the Clown”.
+Vindicta’s live shows will feature original material with selected songs from previous projects, with the band already gaining acclaim for “The Face of the Clown”.

 Catch Vindicta performing at The Gov on Wednesday 24 June.
 Tickets on sale now via hardlinemedia.net.